rs/rest-layer/README.md

 | Hook Interface         | Description
 | ---------------------- | -------------
 | [FindEventHandler]     | Defines a function called when the resource is listed with or without a query.
+Note that hook is called for both resource and item fetch as well a prior to updates and deletes.
 | [FoundEventHandler]    | Defines a function called with the result of a find on resource.
-| [GetEventHandler]      | Defines a function called when a get is performed resource.
-Note: when multi-get is performed either explicitely or as a result of an optimization for a find, this hook is called for each item id individually.
+| [GetEventHandler]      | Defines a function called when a get is performed on an item of the resource.
+Note: when multi-get is performed this hook is called for each items id individually.
 | [GotEventHandler]      | Defines a function called with the result of a get on a resource.
 | [InsertEventHandler]   | Defines a function called before an item is inserted.
 | [InsertedEventHandler] | Defines a function called after an item has been inserted.